Kesviyaaa/Karatsuba-Calculator/README.md

 Simple UI: A clean, user-friendly interface to input two numbers and get the result instantly.
 Responsive Design: Optimized for both desktop and mobile devices.
 Interactive Buttons: Easily add numbers using on-screen buttons.
-Tech Stack

-HTML: For structuring the webpage.

-CSS: For styling the user interface.

-JavaScript: For the Karatsuba multiplication algorithm and interactive functionality.

-How to Use

-Open the webpage in your browser.

-Enter the first number in the first input field.

-Enter the second number in the second input field (the second input box appears after you type in the first).

-Click the "=" button to calculate the product of the two numbers.

-You can clear the inputs using the "C" button.